-Working abroad can be one of the most exciting and challenging experiences of your life.
+Working abroad can be one of the most interesting and challenging experiences of your life.
 It often allows you, even requires you to become an immediate and integral part of the society in which you are living.
 It also frequently develops and demands a level of personal and professional responsibility many students have not yet known.

 Have you ever thought about what it would be like to rent an apartment in a foreign city, all of the negotiation being handled in the local language?
 Or going to work on the bus or subway with everyone else who is 'off to the office' for the day, listening to their conversations (and joining in), seeing what they're reading, watching the way they interact and and how they behave towards each other?
 Your language skills, of course, will develop exponentially if you are in a non-English speaking country.
 And there will be many opportunities to make lasting friendships, and also to establish contacts that may be of benefit to you in your future career.
 You will learn new skills and new ways of doing things -- whether you're working in a pub, an investment bank, or an orphanage.
 There are few other experiences that can so intimately reveal to you the basic fabric of another culture, allowing you to understand it -- and perhaps even your own -- from a very new perspective.